 10. Spend the Day on the Mountain

 When you think of Steamboat resort you automatically think of skiing, but there is endless summer family fun that can be had right at the base.
 There are activities for kids barely able to walk to full-grown adults who still want to be kids.
 Burgess Creek is diverted through the base area creating shallow pools for the littlest ones to splash and play in.
-The Coca-Cola adventure zone activities span from water walking, summer tubing, climbing wall, bungee trampoline, ropes course, mini-golf and the Outlaw Mountain Coaster.
+The Coca-Cola adventure zone activities span from water walking, summer tubing, climbing wall, bungee trampoline, ropes course, and more!

 LOOKING FOR SOME FAMILY FUN IN THE STEAMBOAT SUN?